 A household is either a person that lives alone or persons that live together and share household expenses.
+Members of the household are included in wave 8 (the last wave) according to EU definitions of economic households

-The sampling design is a single stage stratified systematic probability sampling of individuals.
+The sampling design is a single stage stratified single stage simple random sampling of individuals.

-The sampling frame is Statistics Sweden's Register of the Total Population with auxiliary information retrieved from the following registers:
+The sampling frame is Statistics Sweden's Register of the Total Population which also contains auxiliary information on sex, age and region (county).

-Register of the total population (RTB): Information of sex, age, region (county) and citizenship is used.